Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

 \begin{defn} Every representation of an $n$-punctured sphere into $\SL_2\C$ that can be constructed in this way is called a \emph{pullback representation}.
 The mapping class group orbit of its conjugacy class is accordingly called a \emph{pullback orbit}. \end{defn}

-It turns out that pullback orbits are always finite.
-This is a fairly well-known statement for which a proof can be found in Landesman's notes~\cite[Section 7]{landesman-notes}.
-We include a rapid summary of Landesman's argument for the sake of completeness.
+\cm{It follows from Doran's and Diarra's work that pullback orbits are always finite~\cite{doran, diarra-pull-back}.
+A more modern version of that statement has also been established by Landesman--Litt in~\cite[Proposition~2.1.3]{LL}.
+We include a rapid summary of the argument, following Landesman's notes~\cite[Section 7]{landesman-notes}, for the sake of completeness.}